-Data as of January 9, 2019 Source: www.californiasolarstatics.ca.gov Only includes projects from MASH Track 1 (A/B/C/D).
+Data as of June 30, 2019 Source: www.californiasolarstatics.ca.gov Only includes projects from MASH Track 1 (A/B/C/D).

-Chart 2 indicates that most active projects across all PA territories are in the range of 10 to 100 kW CEC-AC.
+Chart 2 above indicates that most active projects across all PA territories are in the range of 10 to 100 kW CEC-AC.